Is a Correction Looming Ahead for Cognizant Technology Solutions Corporation (CTSH)

-Cognizant Technology Solutions Corporation (NASDAQ:CTSH) went down by -2.04% from its latest closing price compared to the recent 1-year high of $93.47.
-The company’s stock price has collected 2.39% of gains in the last five trading sessions.
+Cognizant Technology Solutions Corporation (NASDAQ:CTSH) went up by 1.66% from its latest closing price compared to the recent 1-year high of $93.47.
+The company’s stock price has collected 1.50% of gains in the last five trading sessions.

 Is It Worth Investing in Cognizant Technology Solutions Corporation (NASDAQ :CTSH) Right Now?